 The concept and principles of Stakeholder Capitalism have existed for decades but there remains confusion about the definition that is either a natural consequence of any new concept or is in some cases an opportunity to poke holes in it.
 This primer clarifies the definition for Stakeholder Capitalism as well as provides a brief history and a list of the relatively small number of people and organizations whose work has contributed to a better understanding of the virtuous circle of prosperity and a healthier environment created by strategically and systematically engaging all stakeholders in the missions and objectives of the enterprise.

-Despite the recent pronouncements from the Business Roundtable and others, the concepts underlying Stakeholder Capitalism did not come down from on high but rather from the practical efforts of business people trying to improve business.
+Despite the recent pronouncements from the Business Roundtable and others, the concepts underlying Stakeholder Capitalism did not come down from on high but rather from the practical efforts of academics and business people trying to improve business.
 The new Enterprise Engagement Alliance Youtube.com channel has a regularly updated library of shows consisting of panel discussions with experts in all areas of business and academia on the practical implementation of Stakeholder Capitalism to achieve organizational results.
-This article was first published in March 2020 and most recently updated in November 2021.
+This article was first published in March 2020 and was most recently updated in Septermber 2022.
 The concept of Stakeholder Capitalism is completely non-partisan as it does not require government involvement.
 Click here for an EEA Youtube show conversation on Stakeholder Capitalism between Bruce Bolger, EEA founder and R. Edward Freeman, Professor of Business Administration at the Darden School of the University of Virginia, both early advocates of the field.

 See the footer for information about the activities of Enterprise Engagement Alliance at TheEEA.org or contact Bruce Bolger at 914-591-7600, ext.
 230 or Bolger@TheICEE.org.